knpuniversity/php-beginner-series/knpu/episode2/reading-form-data.rst

     var_dump($_SERVER);die;

 Woh!
-It's an associative array, and it has a *ton* of stuff in it, 28 things in my case.
+It's an associative array, and it has a *ton* of stuff in it, 25 things in my case.
 What is this stuff?
 Well, it's information about the HTTP request that was just sent.
-See ``HTTP_USER_AGENT`` key?
+See the ``HTTP_USER_AGENT`` key?
 That comes from a piece of information our browser included in the request.

 No, you don't need to memorize this, or really remember any of it.
 Occasionally